AyazCiplak/investment-graphing-tool/README.md

 Webpage that takes in user input such as investment length, periodic contributions and interest rate, and produces dynamic graphs of investment progression.

 # Current next steps:
-- Adding final style elements to final value display and graph titles
+- Adding final style elements to final value display and graph titles / bars
 - Reorganizing style elements

 # Screenshots